T1 – Solutions

 - You break down big or complex subjects into smaller, more manageable ones.

-- You ensure that solutions in your area are compatible with those others create in related areas.
+- You ensure that solutions in your area are compatible with those that others create in related areas.

 - You don’t act too conservatively out of fear of failure but rather take measured, reasonable risks.